-One of the best ways to quickly grow your blog by improving your level of domain authority (and influence) is to guest post on other people’s sites.
+One of the best ways to quickly grow your blog by improving your level of domain authority (and influence) is guest blogging on other people’s sites.

 The best part about guest blogging is that it allows you to share your expertise with a pre-existing community of engaged readers, while simultaneously establishing your authority amongst your target audience.

 Try thinking of your guest posts as sampler material for your own (more in-depth) blog content.
 By regularly publishing high-quality posts on a variety of other authoritative sites, you’ll be able to attract the attention of your target audience and have them craving more.

 The key to effective guest blogging, though, is making sure you’re finding the right places to guest post.
 It won’t help much if you’re posting on sites that none of your target readers would ever think to visit—that’s not exactly helping to grow your blog.

 Start by creating a list of sites that you know that your audience trusts, and see if you can get in touch with their editor.
 If you’re brand new to blogging, then start with other writers in the niche you blog about, that are a little more established—don’t immediately rush to inquire about writing for sites like Forbes, Inc and Entrepreneur.

 It might take a while to get some traction and you’ll certainly have no shortage of rejections, but if you’re sending strong cold emails, taking the time to write a blog post outline that’s geared toward their readers, then as your network and portfolio grows, you’ll find that it gets easier and easier to write for bigger and better blogs.

 11. Treat Quora as a goldmine of new readers